apache/arrow-site/_posts/2025-02-04-data-wants-to-be-free.md

 As data practitioners, we often find our data “held hostage”.
 Instead of being able to use data as soon as we get it, we have to spend time—time to parse and clean up inefficient and messy CSV files, time to wait for an outdated query engine to struggle with a few gigabytes of data, and time to wait for the data to make it across a socket.
 It’s that last point we’ll focus on today.
 In an age of multi-gigabit networks, why is it even a problem in the first place?
-And it is a problem—research by Mark Raasveldt and Hannes Mühleisen in their [2017 paper](https://doi.org/10.14778/3115404.3115408) demonstrated that some systems take over **ten minutes** to transfer a dataset that should only take ten *seconds*.
+And make no mistake, it is a problem—research by Mark Raasveldt and Hannes Mühleisen in their [2017 paper](https://doi.org/10.14778/3115404.3115408) found that some systems take over **ten minutes** to transfer a dataset that should only take ten *seconds*.

 Why are we waiting 60 times as long as we need to?
 [As we've argued before, serialization overheads plague our